jonathanw82/the-honey-pot/README.md

 * Easy to navigate.
 * able to login.
 * view there profile and previouse orders.
-* view how long there subscrition has left.
+* Read the blog to keep upto date with what the bees are doing

 #### The Admin goals of this website are:
 * Easy to navigate.
-* able to login.
+* Able to login.
-* view there product list.
+* View there product list.
 * Create new products.
 * View there produts.
 * Update ther products.
 * Delete Products.
+* Create, update & delete there blog posts

 #### The Business potentials of this website are:
 * Selling advertising space to businesses with bee related products.